google/santa/Docs/details/scopes.md

 ##### Regex Caveats

 The paths covered by the whitelist and blacklist regex patterns are not tracked.
 If an `execve()` is allowed initially, then moved into a blacklist directory, Santa has no knowledge of that move.
-Since Santa-driver caches decisions, the recently moved file will continue to be allowed to `execve()` even though it is now within a blacklisted regex path.
+Since santa-driver caches decisions, the recently moved file will continue to be allowed to `execve()` even though it is now within a blacklisted regex path.
 The cache holds "allow" decisions until invalidated and "deny" decisions for 500 milliseconds.
 Going from a blacklist path to a whitelist path is not largely affected.